dev-satyamjha/ISM/README.md

 ## 📖 Overview

-**ISM+** is a lightweight, always-on network speed monitor for Windows 10 and 11.
-It lives in the system tray and gives you a real-time view of your download/upload speeds, per-app data usage, and historical stats — all in one clean dashboard.
+**ISM+** is a lightweight, strictly native, and always-on network speed monitor designed entirely for Windows 10 and 11.
+It lives elegantly in your system tray, providing a real-time, zero-latency view of your download/upload speeds, daily data usage, and historical stats—all in one clean dashboard.

+**A First of Its Kind:** Currently, the landscape for Windows network monitors is broken.
+Existing products are either completely non-functional, aggressively monetized behind expensive paywalls, or closed-source with questionable background processes. **ISM+ is different.** It bridges the gap by offering a fully functional, highly optimized, and beautifully designed native solution that respects your system resources.

+**Privacy First:** Your data is your own.
+ISM+ is strictly privacy-focused—it operates entirely offline, does not track you, and will never steal, harvest, or sell your telemetry data.

 This repository contains the **Free (open-source)** edition.
-A [**Pro edition**](https://apps.microsoft.com/detail/9ncl3jrpkhtw) is available on the Microsoft Store with additional features.
+A [**Pro edition**](https://apps.microsoft.com/detail/9ncl3jrpkhtw) is available on the Microsoft Store for users who want to push their telemetry tracking even further.

 ---